Can I Add My Girlfriend or Boyfriend to My Health Insurance?

 Check Your Policy's Eligibility Criteria

 Confirm with your insurance provider whether your plan allows you to add a partner.
-Some policies cover only legally married couples, while others recognize domestic partnerships or civil unions.
+Some policies cover only married couples, while others recognize domestic partnerships or civil unions.

 2. 2